ungive/mediaremote-adapter/README.md

 # mediaremote-adapter

-Get now playing information with the MediaRemote framework on macOS 15.4 and newer.
+Get now playing information with the MediaRemote framework on all macOS versions, including 15.4 and newer.

 This works by using system binary &ndash; `/usr/bin/perl` in this case &ndash;
 which is entitled to use the MediaRemote framework